Check out our new website and resource: bristolapproach.org

 Join in the conversation online with the hashtag #bristolapproach

-In early 2016, we worked with artists Paul Hurley and Caleb Parkin and communities across Bristol to identify issues that people were passionate about tackling:
+In 2016 we worked with artists Paul Hurley and Caleb Parkin and communities across Bristol to identify issues that people were passionate about tackling:

-Diverse groups of residents, artists, technologists, makers and activists are forming around these issues.
-Together, they’re following the six steps of The Bristol Approach (shown below) to investigate if sensors or other sensing technologies could be used to gather relevant data and tackle the issues.
+Diverse groups of residents, artists, technologists, makers and activists formed around these issues.
+The ‘Dampbusters’ group followed the six phases of The Bristol Approach (shown above) to investigate if sensors or other sensing technologies could be used to gather relevant data and tackle the issues.

 Find out how they put The Bristol Approach into action in the new Bristol Approach booklet.

 The Bristol Approach to Citizen Sensing refers to applying the processes and ethos of The Bristol Approach framework to sensing, ‘smart city’ and technology projects.

 ‘Citizen Sensing’ is a process where people build, use, or act as, sensors – for example, identifying and gathering information (or ‘data’) that will help them to tackle an issue that’s important to them.
 This sensing process could involve creating a bespoke temperature sensor from scratch or using a piece of technology that already has an in-built sensor, like a smartphone.
 However simple or complex the technology, and whatever the data being gathered, citizen sensing is about empowering and enabling people to use technology for social good.

 If your community has an issue or challenge that you think sensor technology could help to tackle, please contact Zoe on 0117 903 0444.